Updated on October 6, 5:14 p.m. (GMT+8): Improved relevancy based on recent Dota 2 patches.

 The mechanics of pulling neutral camps has been around since Dota 2 started.
 Pulling creeps is a simple way for supports to control lane equilibrium while providing gold and experience for themselves.

-Because pulling creeps is easy and worth doing in Dota 2, it’s best to prevent the enemy from having that option.
+Because pulling creeps is easy and worth doing, it’s best to prevent the enemy from having that option.
 To block neutral creeps from spawning, a player must put their hero, other creeps, or a ward in the yellow spawn box.

 Use a Sentry ward to block pulls, which allows the hero to stay in the lane and help their partner.
-Jenkins in this video goes into greater detail about the benefits of this strategy.
+Andrew “Jenkins” Jenkins goes into greater detail about the benefits of this strategy in this video.

-Managing neutral camps in Dota 2 also means stacking camps on your side of the map.
+Managing neutral camps also means stacking camps on your side of the map.
 This is a good objective to aim for whenever you’re rotating around the map.
 Consider stacking at even minute marks to get river runes, or every three minutes to secure bounty runes.